Equations defining probability tree models: Staged tree models

 \section{Staged tree models}

-Following the formalism developed by \citet{Goergen.Smith.2017}, we always let $\T=(V,E)$ denote a directed rooted tree graph where every vertex has either no or at least two emanating edges.
-The set of these emanating edges is then denoted $E(v)\subseteq E$ for every vertex $v\in V$.
-To every edge $e\in E$ we assign a positive probability $\theta(e)\in(0,1)$ such that the labels of all edges emanating from the same vertex sum to one, $\sum_{e\in E(v)}\theta(e)=1$.
+Following the formalism developed by \citet{Goergen.Smith.2017}, we always let $\T=(V,E)$ denote a directed rooted tree graph where every vertex has either no or at least two outgoing edges.
+The set of these outgoing edges is denoted $E(v)\subseteq E$ for every vertex $v\in V$.
+To every edge $e\in E$ we assign a strictly positive probability $\theta(e)\in(0,1)$ such that the labels of all edges coming out of the same vertex sum to one, $\sum_{e\in E(v)}\theta(e)=1$.
 We call such a labelled tree graph a \emph{probability tree}.
-Probability trees have been shown to provide a powerful framework to transform a problem description given in natural language into a valid statistical model \citep{Collazo.etal.2018} and as representational tools in causal inference \citep{Shafer.1996}.
+Probability trees provide a straightforward framework to transform a problem description given in natural language into a valid statistical model \citep{Collazo.etal.2018}.
+They are easy to communicate to non-experts and are very versatile in applications and as representational tools in causal inference: compare \citet{Shafer.1996} and the references given at the end of this section.
 The positivity assumption in probability trees precludes issues related to validity assumptions as present for instance in Bayesian networks.
 The local sum-to-1 conditions ensure that the multiplication rule of edge labels along root-to-leaf paths in a probability tree induces a well-defined probability distribution over the graph.
-We denote this distribution as $\ptheta(\lambda)=\prod_{e\in E(\lambda)}\theta(e)$ where $E(\lambda)\subseteq E$ denotes the edge set of a root-to-leaf path $\lambda$ in the tree, and the index $\ttheta=(\theta(e)~|~e\in E)$ denotes the vector of all edge labels.
-A \emph{probability tree model} is the set of all probability distributions $\ptheta$ which can be written in this form, for varying values of edge labels:
+We denote this distribution by $\ptheta$ and the probability of a single outcome by $\ptheta(\lambda)=\prod_{e\in E(\lambda)}\theta(e)$.
+Here, $E(\lambda)\subseteq E$ denotes the edge set of a root-to-leaf path $\lambda$ in the tree, and the index $\ttheta=(\theta(e)~|~e\in E)$ denotes the vector of all edge labels.
+A \emph{probability tree model} is the set of all probability distributions which can be written in this form, for varying values of edge labels: